core-wg/yang-cbor/draft-veillette-core-cool-latest.md

 CoOL servers SHOULD implement this "instance-identifier" extension.
 When this extension is not supported, the CoOL server MUST ignore the third element of the "instance-identifier" and return the list instance as specified by the first two elements of the "instance-identifier".

-In this example, a CoOL client retrieves from within the "/interfaces/interface" list (SID 1528) the leafs "/interfaces/interface/type" (SID 1533) and "/interfaces/interface/enabled" (SID 1530).
-The CoOL client also includes in this request the selection of the leaf "/system/hostname" defined in "ietf-system" {{RFC7317}}.
+In this example, a CoOL client retrieves from within the "/interfaces/interface" list (SID 1529) the leafs "/interfaces/interface/type" (SID 1534) and "/interfaces/interface/enabled" (SID 1531).
+The CoOL client also includes in this request the selection of the leaf "/system/hostname" (SID 1739) defined in "ietf-system" {{RFC7317}}.

 For example: